ABC Has A Spinoff Of 'The Middle' In The Works

 The show’s creators decided to focus on Eden Sher as she was said to be the stand-out of all of the Heck kids.
 Sher is an award-winning comedian who has been acting since childhood.
 Now at 26, she is seeking more adult roles.

 The Middle was set in the fictional town of Orson, Indiana, but was modeled to be any working-class town in the Midwest, says the Hollywood Reporter.
-It’s unclear if the new series would also be set in Indiana or if the character of Sue would be branching out into the world like her older brother Axl planned to with a move to Colorado.
+It’s unclear if the new series would also be set in Indiana or if the character of Sue would be branching out into the world like her older brother, Axl, planned to with a move to Colorado.

 The Middle was also known for being shot as a single camera sitcom, whereas the trend is for a multi-camera situation.
-With the vacancy left by Roseanne in the schedule (not to mention the sitcom crews and writers now looking for work) ABC is said to be looking to develop more sitcoms for the fall and midseason schedule.
+With the vacancy left by Roseanne in the schedule (not to mention the sitcom crews and writers now looking for work), ABC is said to be looking to develop more sitcoms for the fall and midseason schedule.